davidfekke/jimp-appicon/README.md

 [![Dependency Status][depstat-image]][depstat-url]
 [![Downloads][download-badge]][npm-url]

-> A module for creating AppIcons for  applications.
+> A module for creating AppIcons for iOS applications.
 This command line program uses native JavaScript image processing (Jimp), so it does not require any native extensions.

+Have you gotten sick of creating the different iOS icon sized images in Photoshop or some other image editing application.
+Use this command line utility to create all of your icon assests.

 ## Install